ablab/rnaquast/README.md

 *   `x-matched.png` – a histogram in which each bar represents the number of transcripts that have at least x% matched to an isoform from the database.
 *   `x-matched_blocks.png` – a histogram in which each bar represents the number of all blocks from all transcript alignments that have at least x% matched to an isoform from the database.

+To compare different reports you can also use a [visualizer software](https://github.com/SimonHegele/rnaQAUSTcompare) developed by one of rnaQUAST users [@SimonHegele](https://github.com/SimonHegele).

 <a name="sec5"></a>